gkdevops/gkdevops/README.md

-- 👋 Hi, I’m Goutham as in @gkdevops
+- 👋 Hi, I’m Goutham Kumar
-- 👀 I’m interested in learning and teaching DevOps and Cloud
+- 👀 I’m interested in learning and teaching DevOps and Cloud Technologies
 - 💞️ I’m looking to collaborate on DevOps/Cloud related projects
 - 📫 I can be reached at goutham@outlook.com